plone/plone.formwidget.recurrence/README.txt

                         'value="${i18n.save}" />',
                 '</div>',

-If you also copy in the default css, you might want to have a different fontsize for div.riform in jquery.recurrenceinput.css:

-div.riform {
-    font-size: 80%;  // <- This one is Plone specific.
-}

 That is all the changes necessary, unless there are changes to the labels, in which case you need to update plone/formwidget/recurrance/browser/i18n.py and the translations